 Camino de la Plaza 145, Cabo San Lucas, Baja California Sur, Mexico

-It took two years to complete Capella’s first foray into Mexico.
+It took two years to complete the Resort at Pedregal.
 The resulting castle in the sand combines dramatic scenery and sublime service.
 Away from the lineup of luxury hotels in Cabo’s Corridor, this stylish hideaway is the undisputed star in Cabo San Lucas.

-Capella Pedregal isn’t necessarily better than the other stellar properties in Los Cabos.
-The Corridor between Cabo San Lucas and San José del Cabo is lined with standout hotels including Las Ventanas, Esperanza, the One&Only Palmilla and the Marquis Los Cabos.
+The Resort at Pedregal (formerly Capella Los Cabos) isn’t necessarily better than the other stellar properties in Los Cabos.
+The Corridor between Cabo San Lucas and San José del Cabo is lined with standout hotels you can see reviewed in our section of the best luxury hotels in Baja.
 But San Lucas, with the area’s main marina and famed party scene, has sorely lacked a small, distinctive hotel with outstanding service and ammenities.

 The Pedgregal locale, beneath a neighborhood of hilltop mansions, provides an enviable edge over the competition.
 The Pacific side of San Lucas claims spectacular views and cooler temps than in the steaming town, and Cabo’s restaurants, shops and activities are right on the other side of a private tunnel.